dirtman/ibapi/doc/mx:get.md

 ## OPTIONS - General

+- -m &lt;mx>, --mx=&lt;mx>:

+    Fetch all records with the specified MX value.

+- -p &lt;preference>, --preference=&lt;preference>:

+    Fetch only records with the specified preference.
+By default, all MX record are shown..

 - -V &lt;view>, --View=&lt;view>:

     Specify the view of the record to fetch.
 Specify "any" to search for